JalalHamed/click-brick-breaker/README.md

 ## BUGS

-- what to do when there are merging and straightMerging bonuses?
 - bricks pieces color on collapse bug.
 - brick's color would sometimes stuck onto fade from the projectile hit (related to the 999 max value of the game's counter)
 - still projectiles find a way through inside of the bricks!